New updated Variable Voltage VGO2

 Replacement parts and e-liquid

-The time will also come when you will need to replace the coil heads, these come in at £1.99 each and if you decide to go for a spare Nova Tank then you are looking at £9.99, this includes three coil heads.
+The time will also come when you will need to replace the coil heads, these can also be bought in packs of 5 to save a little money.

 All in all very reasonable prices.